rieckpil/progmot/content/post/writing-a-book-remotely.md

 Right after the first readers got their copy, we started to get an increasing amount of messages via various channels:

-- private DMs on Twitter
+- Private DMs on Twitter
 - Emails to our ebook email address and/or private email address
 - Slack messages
 - Feedback via Leanpub